eeshankeni/Hackintosh-OC-Sequoia-MS-PROI-B760M-A-WIFI-i9-12900-6700xt/README.md

 # Hackintosh-Sequoia-MSI-B760M-12900-6700XT

-This Hackintosh EFI information for Opencore Bootloader 1.0.3.
+And EFI to help you get Opencore 1.0.3 running.
 Tested on Sequoia 15.2。

 ## Hardware Specs